mongodb/libmongocrypt/README.md

 ### Releasing ###

 #### Version number scheme ####
-Version numbers of libmongocrypt must follow the format 1.[0-9].[0-9] for releases and 1.[0-9].[0-9]-rc[0-9] for release candidates.
+Version numbers of libmongocrypt must follow the format 1.[0-9].[0-9] for releases and 1.[0-9].[0-9]-(alpha|beta|rc)[0-9] for pre-releases.
 This ensures that Linux distribution packages built from each commit are published to the correct location.

 #### Steps to release ####
 Do the following when releasing: